ufal/helcl-thesis/README.md

-# Using Linguistic Features in Neural Machine Translation
+# On the Importance of Context in Neural Machine Translation
-Doctoral thesis of Jindra Helcl
+Doctoral thesis of Jindřich Helcl